microchip-pic-avr-examples/avr16eb32-bipolar-stepper-motor-drive/4_Dual-Alternate/readme.md

 <br>10.
 In the **Pin Grid View**, in the ADC0 row, click the PC0 pin.
 <br><img src="../images/pin_grid_view_dual.png">

 <br>11.
-To add the BOD module, go to _Device Resources>System>BOD, then do the following configuration:
+To add the BOD module, go to _Device Resources>System>BOD_, then do the following configuration:
 <br><img src="../images/add_bod.png">
-<br> -BOD Operation ub Active Mode: Enabled in continuous mode
+<br> -BOD Operation in Active Mode: Enabled in continuous mode
 <br> -BOD Level: 2.7V
 <br> -BOD Operation in Sleep Mode: Disabled
 <br><img src="../images/bod.png">

 <br>12.
-To add the UART module, go to _Device Resources>Drivers>UART>UART0, then do the following configuration:
+To add the UART module, go to _Device Resources>Drivers>UART>UART0_, then do the following configuration:
 <br><img src="../images/add_uart.png">
 <br>- Requested Baudrate: 115200
 <br> -Redirect Printf to UART Enable: Toggle the button (it turns blue if enabled)